kubernetes/kubernetes/examples/meteor/README.md

     kubectl create -f meteor-controller.json
     kubectl create -f meteor-service.json

 Note that meteor-service.json creates an external load balancer, so your app should be available through the IP of that load balancer once the Meteor pods are started.
-On gcloud you can find the IP of your load balancer by running:
+You can find the IP of your load balancer by running:

-    gcloud compute forwarding-rules list k8s-meteor-default-meteor | grep k8s-meteor-default-meteor | awk '{print $3}'
+    kubectl get services/meteor -o template -t "{{.spec.publicIPs}}"

 You might have to open up port 80 if it's not open yet in your project.
 For example: